-Sores in Nose: 15 Common Causes & What to Do
+Sores in Nose: 15 Causes & How to Treat Them

-Sores in the nose can appear for many reasons, like allergies, rhinitis, or frequent and prolonged used of nasal sprays.
+Sores in the nose can be caused by allergies, rhinitis, or frequent and prolonged used of nasal sprays.
 These sores can cause scant nasal bleeding and dryness within the nostrils.
-Scabs often appear due to mild conditions that are not serious and relatively easy to treat.
+Scabs often appear due to mild condition, and are usually not serious as they are relatively easy to treat.

-If your sores in the nose are causing pain or are bleeding excessively, however, they may be a sign of a more serious condition, like an infection, sinusitis or cancer.
+If your sores in the nose are painful or bleeding excessively, however, they may be a sign of a more serious condition, like an infection, sinusitis or cancer.

 If you notice sores or wounds in the nose that do not improve with time, or if these sores frequently emerge, you should see a doctor for assessment and treatment, which will depend on the underlying cause of the sores.